Prinsjesdag: Proposal of the next year's budget

 After lunch, the Minister of Finance proposes the next year's national budget and the Budget Memorandum (the Miljoenennota) to the House of Representatives.
 Since 1947, the budget submitted is carried in a special briefcase in imitation of the British Budget Day tradition.
 The current briefcase was made in 1964 and has printed on it in Dutch: "Third Tuesday of September".
 Due to the size of the case, it probably contains only a part of the entire memorandum.

+General debates

 The presentation is followed by a cycle of parliamentary debates on the budget.
-These are called the algemene beschouwingen (general deliberations).
+It starts with the general political debate (algemene politieke beschouwingen), where the Prime Minister speaks on behalf of the government with parliamentary group leaders.
+A week later, the House debates with the minister and state secretaries of Finance during the general financial debate (algemene financiële beschouwingen).
+Afterwards, the budget of every ministry is discussed in parliamentary committees.
 It is the most important moment for parliamentary policy making, as MPs can amend the budget to finance specific plans.

 History

 In the 18th century, Prinsjesdag was one of the country's most popular public holidays and was originally used to celebrate the birthday of Prince William V on 8 March.

 Between 1780 and 1797 — known as the Patriot era, leading up to the Batavian Revolution — the day was used for demonstrations of loyalty to the House of Orange, which is probably why the current name was chosen in the 19th century for the ceremonial opening of parliament.

 Historically, the constitution has stated that the opening of parliament should take place on a fixed date.
 The opening of parliament was originally held on the first Monday in November in the first half of the 19th century, and then the third Monday in October, but when a constitutional revision introduced annual budgets in 1848, more time was needed to debate the budget, so the date was brought forward a month.
 Monday was considered inappropriate, because many parliamentarians in distant parts of the country needed to leave their homes on Sunday to make it to The Hague in time, so in 1887 Prinsjesdag was moved to Tuesday.

 Throughout the years 1815 to 1904, the speech from the throne was given in the assembly room of the House of Representatives, but it was moved back to the Hall of Knights after an extensive restoration of the building at the start of the 20th century.

 The pomp and circumstance is still very much part of the day.